Ahadmoen/EDA-EmployeeData/README.md

 This analysis provides valuable insights into how various factors such as position, gender, and experience affect employee salaries.
 For further decision-making, additional data such as revenues by position would be helpful.

+## in issue case, you can conatact me
+> email moenahad@gmail.com
+> linkedin www.linkedin.com/in/ahad-moen
 ---